Ravenscliffe (ward)

-Ravenscliffe is an area of Kidsgrove, Staffordshire, England, lying south of the town centre and west of Sandyford.
+Ravenscliffe is an area of Kidsgrove, in the Newcastle-under-Lyme district, in Staffordshire, England, lying south of the town centre and west of Sandyford.

 The name Ravenscliffe was used for a ward in the Borough of Newcastle-under-Lyme, which covered part of Kidsgrove along with the area of Acres Nook; in 2011 the ward had a population of 4007.
 As of 2023, the area is part of Kidsgrove & Ravenscliffe ward.